 Netflix – This sucker, is the Titan amongst this band of media based content slingers.
 But by no means, does Netflix rules every category.
-Original content like, Orange Is The New Black, House of Cards, Daredevil, Fuller House, Longmire, Sense8, Lilyhammer, Narcos, Bloodline and many many many many more.
+Original content like Orange Is The New Black, House of Cards, Daredevil, Fuller House, Longmire, Sense8, Lilyhammer, Narcos, Bloodline and many many many many more.
 Their original content is good and extensive.
 Netflix = Bad Mofo in the world of documentaries.
 Where Netflix breaks down is for the availability of recent movies and for new TV series expect to wait at least a year to see it on here.
 Some movies are by mail only, extra money for this service.
 The beauty of Netflix is you can watch an entire season at once, binge watching.
 It’s a great way to watch a good series.

 Hulu – BEST For Current TV Shows.
 The best for Overall TV selection, in that you can get current TV shows, without waiting for the season to wrap up and end.
 The service enables you, to get to watch episodes of current TV without having to wait.
 If you can’t wait, get this.
 A great collection of classic movies.
-They have two packages to choose from, the cheaper monthly service is $7.99, expect to watch commercials but less than normal TV, the other package is $11.99 and there are no commercials.
+They have two packages to choose from, and the cheaper monthly service is $7.99, expect to watch commercials but less than normal TV, the other package is $11.99, and there are no commercials.

 Amazon Prime – Best place for recent Blockbuster movies, they have a decent set of original TV shows as well.
 Comparable to Hulu.
-They have a lot of the Star Trek series along with many new shows like, Billions, Mad Dogs, Mr. Robot, Hand Of God, Goliath, and Mozart In The Jungle and many many more.
-With purchase of Amazon Prime you also receive other bonuses like free shipping on most products from Amazon and free streaming music.
+They have a lot of the Star Trek series along with many new shows like Billions, Mad Dogs, Mr. Robot, Hand Of God, Goliath, and Mozart In The Jungle and many many more.
+With the purchase of Amazon Prime, you also receive other bonuses like free shipping on most products from Amazon and free streaming music.
 So this really makes it worth it!

 Expect to get the same normal cable TV or satellite commercials you have always gotten.

 You might not have to purchase anything at all.
-If you bought a TV within the last 2 years you probably already have a Smart TV and can access streaming services.
+If you bought a TV within the last two years you probably already have a Smart TV and can access streaming services.
 So no need to buy anything else.

-I spent $160.67 on the Roku 4 streaming device and an antenna.
+spent $160.67 on the Roku 4 streaming device and an antenna.
 This is a one time purchase and won’t have to purchase this ever again (I hope).

 For a total of $31.23 a month For a savings of $68.77 a month compared to the $100.00 cable bill.